bids-standard/bids-specification/DECISION-MAKING.md

    add your Github name next to the file you want to subscribe to in the [CODEOWNERS](CODEOWNERS).
 This way you will be ask to review each relevant PR.
-Please mind that lack of your review will not prevent the PR from being merged so if you think the PR needs you attention review it promptly or request more time via Request changes.
+Please mind that lack of your review will not prevent the PR from being merged so if you think the PR needs your attention, please review it promptly or request more time via Request changes.
 1. Releases are triggered the same way as any other change - via a PR.